 Snippet 1.
 XML for a behavior tree from Fig. 1

-We’ve started our behavior tree with an example of a multirotor drone that would be armed, take-off, and hover in place.
-We want to prioritize safety in our design, so if any of these actions fail, we would like the drone to land and disarm.
-This behavior in the case of failure is called a fallback (sometimes also called a selector) control node, and is extremely important for real-world autonomous systems.
+So far, we have built a simple behavior system for a multi-rotor drone to arm, take-off, and hover in place.
+But let’s suppose we want to prioritize more safety in our design: if any of these actions fail, we would like the drone to land and disarm.
+Nodes that handle such cases of failure are called a fallback node (sometimes also called a selector node), and they are extremely important for real-world autonomous systems.

-Let’s build on this example by now considering an actual mission for our drone.
-For simplicity, let’s say we want to fly through a fixed set of five waypoints, and for simplicity, let’s build this functionality as a subtree:
+Building on our example from Fig. 3, let’s now consider a waypoint mission for our drone.
+For simplicity, let’s say we want to fly through a fixed set of five waypoints.
+We can build this functionality as the sub-tree shown in Figure 4 using a sequence node.

 Now, imagine that we execute this subtree just after takeoff.
 Do you see a potential issue in using a sequence like this?
-Because we are using a sequence, any failure in achieving the waypoint would cause the whole sequence to return failure, triggering our fallback and starting the landing sequence.
-Depending on the specifics of your mission, this might not be something you would want to happen, for example, if you happen to accidentally place one of your waypoints outside of your geofence.
+Because we are using a sequence node, any failure in achieving the waypoint would cause the whole sequence to return failure.
+If we had our fall back behavior in place, then this would trigger the landing sequence.
+Depending on the specifics of your mission, this might not be something you would want to happen.
+For example, your waypoint may be outside of your geofence or there might be a hazard directly beneath you!

-Instead, we might want to relax our drone operations to ensure that the drone will at least attempt to fly through all mission waypoints, even if it cannot achieve some of them.
-To achieve this, we can use a decorator node to modify the outcome of a child node before continuing execution of the behavior tree.
+Instead, we may want to ensure that the drone will at least attempt to fly through all mission waypoints, even if it cannot achieve some of them.
+To achieve this, we can use a so-called decorator node to modify the outcome of a child node before continuing execution of the behavior tree.

-In Figure 5., we can see that decorators are nodes that only have a single child and usually modify the result of that child node’s result.
-In our example, if we force waypoint nodes to succeed before continuing on in our sequence, regardless of if they actually failed or not, we can ensure the rest of the sequence node’s children are attempted.
+In Figure 5., we can see that decorator nodes called “Force Success” do just this.
+In our example, if we force waypoint nodes to succeed before continuing on in our sequence – regardless if they actually failed or not – we can ensure the rest of the sequence node’s children are at least attempted.

-If you would like to learn more about behavior trees, then here are some great resources on the topic:
+If you would like to learn more about behavior trees, here are some additional resources:

 - BehaviorTree.CPP Documentation